 Some organizers require you to provide proof that you have your own adequate business insurance.

 Your insurance agent will be able to tell you whether your business insurance covers potential issues that may arise.
-Be particularly aware that having customers in your home/studio can cause issues with your insurance.
-If you do not usually have customers in your home/studio, you may not be covered for that event.
+Be particularly aware that having customers in your home / studio can cause issues with your insurance.
+If you do not usually have customers in your home / studio, you may not be covered for that event.
 Be sure to discuss this issue with your insurance agent.
 If you are not covered for having customers in your home or studio, your agent may be able to add a simple rider that covers you for the duration of the studio tour.

-Again, requirements will vary, so you need to carefully read the application information for the specific tour you would like to participate in.
+Again, requirements will vary, so you need to carefully read the application information for the specific tour that interests you.
 There are some requirements that are common to most events.

 Typically your application will include: